Zephyr Security Overview¶

 These points shall be evaluated with respect to their impact on the development process employed for the Zephyr project.

 In order to obtain a certifiable system or product, the security process needs to be clearly defined and its application needs to be monitored and driven.
 This process includes the development of security related modules in all of its stages and the management of reported security issues.
 Furthermore, threat models need to be created for currently known and future attack vectors, and their impact on the system needs to be investigated and mitigated.
 Please refer to the Secure Coding outlined in the Zephyr project documentation for detailed information.

 The software security process includes:

-- Security Issue Management encompasses the evaluation of potential system vulnerabilities and their mitigation as described in the Security Issue Management Section.
+Security Issue Management encompasses the evaluation of potential system vulnerabilities and their mitigation as described in Security Issue Management.

 These criteria and tasks need to be integrated into the development process for secure software and shall be automated wherever possible.
 On system level, and for each security related module of the secure branch of Zephyr, a directly responsible security architect shall be defined to guide the secure development process.

 The general guidelines above shall be accompanied by an architectural security design on system- and module-level.
 The high level considerations include

 Functional security such as the use of cryptographic functions whenever applicable